How do I access the maps I've downloaded?

 On iOS: Upon your first use of the app you are automatically enrolled in our free trial period.
 At the end of those 30 days there is no need to cancel anything; simply sign up for Premium membership if you'd like to continue using those features,

 Sharing your real-time location with your safety contacts

 Downloaded maps from anywhere in the world for offline use

-If you do subscribe, you can cancel your premium membership through the App Store or via the Cairn app settings.
-Basic users after the trial period will still be able to see cell coverage on maps (not offline), track stats, and see trail info such as distance, elevation, and estimated time of arrival, regardless of your subscription status.
+If you do subscribe, you can cancel your premium membership through your phone's Settings app.
+After the trial period you will still be able to see cell coverage on maps and view trail info such as distance, elevation, and estimated time of arrival, regardless of your subscription status.
 On iOS, you can also record and save your track.

 What is the difference between the blue and gray dots?